cefn/watchable/packages/nevermore/README.md

 ### Batch (generator) API

-For batch routines, (or potentially infinite sets), `createSettlementSequence` provides an alternative API based on iterable sequences of callbacks of a generic type you define.
+For batch routines, (or potentially infinite sets), `createSettlementSequence` provides an alternative API based on iterable sequences of async functions that are created on-the-fly as they are needed.

+This backpressure limits the growth of memory in your app by limiting the creation of new tasks according to downstream rate and concurrency limits.

 Exactly the same scheduling options (`concurrency`, `retry` etc.) are supported as in the `createExecutorStrategy` API.